Versioning overview#

-You can configure Allegra to version certain item types in specific workspaces.
-This allows you to keep parallel versions of an item, compare versions with each other, and revert to a previous version.
-This feature is particularly suitable for documents in the Wiki.
+You can configure Allegra so that certain item types are versioned in certain workspaces.
+This allows you to keep several versions of an item in parallel, compare versions with one another and revert to a previous version.
+This feature is particularly useful for documents in the wiki.

 In Allegra, you can configure most item types so that they can be “versioned”.
-An exception is document folders, which cannot be versioned.
+One exception is document folders, which cannot be versioned.
 Which item types can be versioned is configurable for each workspace type.
-Typically, only items of the class “Document” in the Wiki are versioned, but not item types like action items, tickets, bug reports, etc. We distinguish between “explicit” and “implicit” versioning.
+Typically, only items of the “Document” class are versioned in the wiki, but not item types such as action items, tickets, defect reports, etc. We distinguish between “explicit” and “implicit” versioning.
 For explicitly versionable item types, you can

 restore old versions